Your Guide to Caring for Russian Blue Kittens

 Step 2: Establish a Feeding Routine Immediately

 Feed on a consistent schedule.
 Young kittens typically eat three to four small meals daily.
+Use:

-Measured portions, free feeding is okay
+Measured portions; free feeding is okay

 The same food used during transition, unless directed otherwise

-Consistency supports digestion and prevents stress related appetite changes.
+Consistency supports digestion and prevents stress-related appetite changes.
 Monitor stool quality and hydration during the first week.

 Step 3: Reinforce Litter Habits

 Our Russian Blues are naturally clean and litter trained before going home.
+To reinforce:

-Keep litter depth consistent
+Keep litter depth consistent.

-Scoop at least once daily
+Scoop at least once daily.

 Avoid changing litter type during the first two weeks.
 Stability reduces accidents.